Zhang Hua: Poetry

 Zhang Hua's poetry was admired by such people as Ruan Ji and Chen Liu (陳留).
 He was profoundly learned, and when he changed houses it took thirty carts to carry his library.
 Zhang Hua was the author of the Bowuzhi, a collection of articles on various topics of interest.
 It appears to have perished during the Song dynasty, and the modern work which passes under that name was probably compiled from extracts found in other books.

-Family
+Family and descendants

 Zhang Hua had two sons: Zhang Yi (張禕), who served as a Regular Mounted Attendant (散騎常侍); Zhang Wei (張韙), who served as a Mounted Gentleman (散騎侍郎).
-Both of them died together with their father and the rest of their families in 300.
+Both of them died together with their father and the rest of their families in May 300.
 Only one of Zhang Hua's grandsons, Zhang Yu (張輿), survived the purge.
-He inherited his grandfather's peerage in 301 after his grandfather was posthumously rehabilitated.
+He inherited his grandfather's peerage in 303, after his grandfather was posthumously rehabilitated.

+Zhang Shangrou (张尚柔), mother of Emperor Wu of Liang, was a descendant (4x-great-granddaughter) of Zhang Hua.